David-Friend86/Shop-Owner-Sim/README.md

-unfinished shop ovner simulator.
+An unfinished shop owner simulator.
 Sort of like if you had to run your own etsy store.